2017 Open Ballot -- Detailed Breakout

 - Robots appearing on at least 50% of the submitted ballots will attain full membership in the Combat Robot Hall of Fame.
 This method of voting is common to established 'Hall of Fame' voting practices.
 See Baseball Hall of Fame Voting for an example.

-- Robots appearing on at least 25% of the submitted ballots will gain Honorable Mention status and will remain eleigible for promotion to full membership on future ballots.
+- Robots appearing on at least 25% of the submitted ballots will gain Honorable Mention status and will remain eligible for promotion to full membership on future ballots.

 - You are strongly encouraged to vote for ALL the robots YOU believe to be worthy of membership in the Combat Robot Hall of Fame.
 A typical ballot will have about seven robots listed.
 Large blocks of identical ballots are considered suspicious and are subject to being 'trimmed'.